CWWhitney/urban_school_gardens/README.md

-# NIFAM CODAS School Garden
+# Urban School Garden

+Nutrition Intervention Forecasting and Monitoring (NIFAM) funded by BLE

 http://htmlpreview.github.io/?https://github.com/CWWhitney/nifam_codas_school_garden/blob/main/Index.html

 [![DOI](https://zenodo.org/badge/670414311.svg)](https://zenodo.org/doi/10.5281/zenodo.10931166)

 Decision model for a school garden nutrition intervention in urban Hanoi.
 There are three simulated options:
 1. A school garden on existing school property, as an informal addition to the school and passively used for education,